WinDurango/Documentation/docs/build-contrib.md

 4. Build the project
    - Note: You may need to build the Detours separately.
    - You can build any part of the project by selecting individual solution(s), right-clicking, and clicking "Build Selection"

-## Using
-Note that BuildType in this case is the dropdown that is shown at the top of the IDE (usually Debug) near the Local Windows Debugger button, you have a few choices, namely Release.
-1. Copy the DLLs from `x64\{BuildType}` as well as the DLL from the inner `winrt_x` folder into the same folder as the Xbox program's executable.

 ## Other
 ### Generating IDLs from WinMDs